NeriyaZudi/SmartStoveApp/README.md

         </span>
     </div>
          <h3> Cooking Page & Select Paramters Page </h3>
- The cooking parameters selection page, in order to send to an artificial intelligence model to calculate the automatic shutdown time of the stove.<br>
+ The cooking parameters selection page, in order to send to an AI model to calculate the automatic shutdown time of the stove.<br>
- After receiving an answer from the model, the user is shown the cooking page with a timer as well as notifications about turning the stove on/off.<br>
+ After model calculation, the user is shown the cooking page with a timer as well as notifications about turning the stove on/off.<br>
+ After the cooking is finished, the user enters feedback on the cooking process<br> in order to send the results to the model for training and accuracy.<br>
     <div>
         <span style="display:inline-block;">
             <img src="https://github.com/NeriyaZudi/SmartStoveApp/blob/f7fd36f6317554292780fd1ae7f31363c0799d7d/assets/images/%D7%A4%D7%A8%D7%9E%D7%98%D7%A8%D7%99%D7%9D.png"